 If we had to pick one thing to complain about, it would be that the material isn’t the easiest to grip.
 “I don’t think the 45s are easy to hold in one hand unless you have a great grip strength or hold it by its insert,” Lindsay says in our Nike Strength Equipment review.

-Weight options:10, 15, 25, 35, 45 (lbs)
+Weight options10, 15, 25, 35, 45 (lbs)

 Best 10-Pound Bumper Plates: Fringe Sport Black Bumper Plates

-Best 10-Lb Bumper Plates
+Best 10-Pound Plates

 Fringe Sport Black Bumper Plates